kushpamnani/kushpamnani/README.md

 ## 🎓 About Me

 Hey there!
 I'm **Kush Pamnani**, a junior at Iowa State University majoring in Computer Science.
-My academic journey is more than just classes and grades – it's about diving deep into **web and software development**.
-I love exploring new technologies and finding creative ways to solve problems with code.
+Currently I'm interning at Copeland as a Software Engineer Intern!

 ## 🔍 My Projects

-Take a look at my projects here on GitHub.
-Each one represents a challenge I've tackled and a new skill I've learned.
-From brainstorming ideas to the final product, you'll see how much effort I put into refining my work and learning along the way.
-My projects reflect my dedication to creating excellent **web and software solutions**.

-## 🎨 Creative Sphere

-I like to think of coding as a form of art.
-In my projects, I aim to combine functionality with creativity.
-Whether it's through innovative designs or unique solutions, I strive to make my work both effective and visually appealing.
-Check out my work to see how I blend technical skills with a creative approach.
+I have worked on these projects over a long course of time, exploring different sections of Software Engineering with some more curiosity to learn about Mobile and App Development!

 ## 🚀 Future Aspirations

 Looking ahead, I'm excited about the future and the opportunities it holds.
-I'm eager to take on new challenges in **web and software development**, continue learning, and contribute to meaningful projects.
+I'm eager to take on new challenges in **software development**, continue learning, and contribute to meaningful projects.
 Whether it's working on cutting-edge technology, collaborating with others, or diving into new areas, I'm always looking for ways to grow and push the boundaries of what's possible.

 ## 💬 Let's Connect